-When children play outside in a playground, they put their motor and neural skills to the test by doing activities such as climbing, swinging, sliding and digging in the dirt, etc. All these activities help children develop neural connections in their brains, contributing to the development of coordination, reflexes, and the ability to learn new skills.
+When children play outside in a playground, they put their motor and neural skills to the test by doing activities such as climbing, swinging, sliding, digging in the dirt, etc. All these activities help children develop neural connections in their brains, contributing to the development of coordination, reflexes, and the ability to learn new skills.

-In most playgrounds, many children become natural leaders of their group; these “first steps” in leadership are carried out in activities as simple as explaining the rules of the game, forming teams, influencing other children to achieve a common goal, take care of others, determine who is the winner, etc. the game allows to different children develop their leadership skills by exercising different roles: a member of a team, leader, collaborator, intermediary, etc.
+In most playgrounds, many children become natural leaders of their group; these “first steps” in leadership are carried out in activities as simple as explaining the rules of the game, forming teams, influencing other children to achieve a common goal, taking care of others, determine who is the winner, etc. the game allows to different children develop their leadership skills by exercising different roles: a member of a team, leader, collaborator, intermediary, etc.